julian-carpenter/airynet/README.md

 ## Description

-Code for an upcoming paper; "Using deep neural nets for classification of diffraction images", Zimmermann.
+Code for an upcoming paper; "Using deep neural networks for classifying complex features in diffraction images", Zimmermann et al..

 **Not yet released and not yet ready for deployment.**

 ## Abstract

-Intense short-wavelength pulses from Free-Electron-Lasers and high-harmonic-generation sources enable diffractive imaging of individual nano-sized objects with a single x-ray laser shot.
-Due to the high repetition rates, large data sets with up to several million diffraction patterns are typically obtained in Free-Electron-Laser particle diffraction experiments, representing a severe problem for data analysis.
-Assuming a dataset of K diffraction patterns with M x N pixels, a high dimensional space (K x M x N) has to be analyzed.
-Thus feature selection is crucial as it reduces the dimensionality.
-Usually, custom-made algorithms are written to approximate these features with the downside that they do not generalize well.
+Intense short-wavelength pulses from free-electron lasers and high-harmonic-generation sources enable diffractive imaging of individual nano-sized objects with a single x-ray laser shot.
+The enormous data sets with up to several million diffraction patterns represent a severe problem for data analysis, due to the high dimensionality of imaging data.
+Feature recognition and selection is a crucial step to reduce the dimensionality.
+Usually, custom-made algorithms are developed at a considerable effort to approximate the particular features connected to an individual specimen, but facing different experimental conditions, these approaches do not generalize well.
+On the other hand, deep neural networks are the principal instrument for today's revolution in automated image recognition, a development that has not been adapted to its full potential for data analysis in science.
+We recently published in \citet{Langbehn2018} the first application of a deep neural network as a feature extractor for wide-angle diffraction images of helium nanodroplets.
+Here we present the setup, our modifications and the training process of the deep neural network for diffraction image classification and its systematic benchmarking.
+We find that deep neural networks significantly outperform previous attempts for sorting and classifying complex diffraction patterns and are a significant improvement for the much-needed assistance during post-processing of large amounts of experimental coherent diffraction imaging data.
-Examples are feature extraction methods applicable to spherically shaped patterns but not to arbitrary shapes.
-In this work, we exploit the possibility to utilize a deep neural network as a feature extractor.
-We benchmark two widely used deep neural network architectures, a residual convolutional deep neural network - called ResNet and a classical convolutional neural network - called VGG -, both trained in a supervised manner utilizing a small training set of manually labeled data.
-Furthermore, we show that the classification accuracy of these models increases by implementing a novel activation function, which takes the intrinsic scaling of diffraction patterns into account.
-Also, we propose an approach to be more robust to highly noisy data using two-point cross-correlation maps.
-The approaches are tested and benchmarked on two large datasets.
-The first dataset is from a wide-angle X-ray scattering experiment on Helium nanodroplets, conducted at the LDM endstation of the FERMI free-electron laser in Trieste, and the second dataset is from a small-angle X-ray scattering dataset from the CXI-database.
-Our results show that deep convolutional neural networks outperform previous attempts for sorting and classifying complex diffraction pattern.

 ## Requirements
 * Python 3.6+ (Mainly because of the _print("...{}...".format(...)))_ statements)